Strategy guide

 It is very achievable for most candidates with focused practice.
 The usual blocker is not vocabulary but speaking delivery: a hesitant, paused style caps Speaking around 65 no matter how much content you practise.
 Fixing fluency is the fastest unlock.

 Roughly IELTS 7.0 overall.
 Pearson's concordance places IELTS 7.0 at about PTE 63 to 70, so 65 falls squarely in that band.
-It is an approximate conversion, not an exact equivalent.
+See the full PTE vs IELTS comparison for a detailed breakdown.

 It depends on your starting level and your speaking fluency, so no honest provider can promise a timeline.
+Read our guide on how long to prepare for PTE.
 A practical approach is to fix the rule-based leaks first, then drill the high-ROI tasks daily and re-test with full mocks until each skill clears its target.

 Drill the highest-frequency, multi-skill tasks: Write from Dictation, Repeat Sentence, Read Aloud and Describe Image.
 They give the most points per minute of practice and feed more than one skill.

 For many courses, yes.
 A large number of undergraduate programs accept PTE 58 to 65, and competitive or postgraduate courses often ask for 65 plus, sometimes with minimum per-skill scores.
-Always check the specific course requirement.
+Check our university requirements guide for specifics.

 Yes.
-Take a free, exam-realistic mock to see which skills are short of their cut score, then use the per-skill report to target the specific tasks holding you back, rather than practising everything equally.
+Take a free, exam-realistic mock to see which skills are short of their cut score, then use the per-skill report to target the specific tasks holding you back.
+You can also try a diagnostic test for a quicker assessment.